Instagram Tips & Strategies

 4. Update Everything: The App and Your OS

-You’d be surprised how often notification bugs are simply glitches in an outdated version of the app or your phone’s operating system.
+Notification bugs are often glitches in an outdated version of the app or your phone’s operating system.
 A new update can contain a patch that solves the exact problem you're experiencing.

 • Update the App: Go to the Google Play Store (Android) or the App Store (iOS), search for Instagram, and install any available updates.

-• Update Your Phone: Go to Settings >, General >, Software Update (iOS) or Settings >, System >, System update (Android) to make sure your phone is running the latest software.
+• Update Your Phone: Go to Settings >, General >, Software Update (iOS) or Settings >, System >, System update (Android) to ensure your phone is running the latest software.

 5. The Last Resort: A Fresh Start Reinstall

 If you've tried everything above and are still having issues, it's time for the final step: deleting and reinstalling the app.
-This process removes all of the app's local files from your device and provides a completely fresh installation, which often resolves stubborn, hard-to-diagnose bugs.
+This process removes all of the app's local files from your device and provides a completely fresh installation.

-Simply uninstall the app from your phone, restart your device for good measure, and then reinstall it from the App Store or Play Store.
-You will need to log back in with your username and password, so make sure you have it handy.
+Simply uninstall the app from your phone, restart your device, and then reinstall it from the App Store or Play Store.
+You will need to log back in with your username and password, so make sure you have them handy.

 Final Thoughts